anthonytedja/rPlace/README.md

-# CSC409 A3 - r/Place
+# r/Place

-> r/Place clone using AWS services
+> r/Place using AWS services

 ## Table of Contents